This certificate program is part of the Computer Programming and Analysis AS degree program.

 A College Credit Certificate consists of a program of instruction of less than sixty (60) credits of college-level courses, which is part of an AS degree program and prepares students for entry into employment.

-The College Credit Certificate (CCC) Computer Programming Specialist program offers a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Information Technology field.
+The College Credit Certificate (CCC) Computer Programmer program offers a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Information Technology field.

-The content covers concepts necessary to develop and write computer programs; code into computer language; test, monitor, debug, document, and maintain computer programs.
+The content covers concepts necessary to analyze business situations and to design, develop and write computer programs; to store, locate, and retrieve specific documents, data, and information; analyze problems using logic/analysis tools, code into computer language; test, monitor, debug, document and maintain computer programs.
 More than one programming language is addressed in this certificate program.

 Many courses require prerequisites.
 Check the description of each course in the list below to check for prerequisites, minimum grade requirements, and other restrictions related to the course.
 Students must complete all prerequisites for a course prior to registering for it.